SXV357/v4/content/featured/Quizz.It/index.md

   - Git
 ---

 Quizz.It is a full-stack educational productivity application submitted as part of Purdue's BoilerMake XI hackathon.
-The platform is designed to streamline access to college students' most common educational needs, such as getting concise summaries for large documents, questions to use to study for tests/quizzes, and the need to better understand the contents of a document.
+The platform is designed to streamline access to college students' most common educational needs, such as better understanding the contents of a document and questions to use to study for quizzes/tests.
 It was shortlisted for several awards such as Klaviyo's, "We always put our customers first", "Best use of AI in education", and BoilerBookings', "Project that helps college students the most".